Improving connectivity south of the Douro River

 Read more

-The LIFE WolFlux project has received funding from the LIFE Programme of the European Union.
+The LIFE WolFlux project received funding from the European Union’s LIFE Programme.

-The LIFE programme is the EU’s funding instrument for the environment and climate action created in 1992.
-Every year, the European Commission, which manages the program LIFE launches a call for proposals and, based on criteria that take into account the multiannual strategic program and any national priorities, determines which of the proposed projects, can benefit from the financial support of LIFE and regularly publishes a list of these projects.
+The LIFE programme is the European Union’s funding instrument for the environment and climate action, created in 1992.
+Every year, the European Commission, which manages the LIFE programme, launches a call for proposals and, on the basis of criteria that take into account the multiannual strategic programme and national priorities, determines which of the proposed projects can benefit from financial support from the LIFE programme and regularly publishes a list of these projects.

-Disclaimer: The LIFE WolFlux website reflects the views of the project partnership and does not necessarily reflect the views of the European Commission.
-The European Commission is not responsible for any use that may be made of the information it contains.
+Disclaimer: The LIFE WolFlux project website reflects the views of the project partnership and does not necessarily reflect the views of the European Commission.
+The European Commission is not responsible for any use that may be made of the information contained therein.

 LIFE WolFlux